flinehan/personal-site_old/_posts/2015-4-9-design-sprint-day-1.md

 Each one of the metrics are assigned Goals, Signals, and Metrics.
 For a detailed breakdown of each of those take a look at the whole article.

 For this, I am really just aiming for happiness and engagement.
 After the redesign launches I will comeback to Adoption, Retention, and Task Success.
 Seriously just going through this process will be a success in itself and launching will be even better.

+## Thoughts
+The first day only works really well with groups.
+Inspite of of this, it has been useful to look at inpiration and to think about the design of the website.